 What can be improved

-Best Value: Goplus 2-in-1 Treadmill & Walking Pad
+Best For Running: Goplus 2-in-1 Treadmill & Walking Pad

 Can’t decide between a treadmill and a walking pad?
 The Goplus 2-in-1 Treadmill & Walking is your answer.
 It can be used as a treadmill for running at speeds up to 12 km/h and as a walking pad with speeds up to 4 km/h.
 Simply fold the handrails down, and you’re all set for walking.